christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.

+**8.1 Ancient Greece**

+Not only is Western Rome a phantom empire, so was the "Classical Greece" of Pericles, Plato, and Aristotle.
+It is a literary and philosophical back-projection, created by the Flavians and later Renaissance humanists.
+Its purpose was to provide a "noble pedigree" for the Western Roman Empire, separating it from its "barbaric" Scythian roots.
+The works of Plato and Aristotle are not the products of a 5th-4th century BC Athenian democracy.
+They are the synthesized theological and political philosophy of the Alexandrian/Bosphoran intellectual elite, likely compiled between the 1st century BC and 2nd century AD at the Alexandrian School in Egypt, and then retroactively attributed to fictional "Greek" sages.

+There is no physical manuscript of any Greek classic (Plato, Aristotle, Sophocles) that predates the 9th century AD.
+The earliest fragments are papyri from Roman Egypt (1st-3rd c.
+AD).
+The entire corpus was "preserved" by Byzantine monks and then "rediscovered" by Italian humanists like Poggio Bracciolini in the 15th century.
+Bracciolini was a known forger and had both motive (Medici patronage) and opportunity (access to the Vatican's scriptorium) to produce these texts.

+Plato's "Academy" was the Alexandrian School.
+"Plato" is not a man.
+The name is a title.
+"Plato" (Πλάτων) derives from "Plouton" (Πλούτων), an alias for Hades, the god of the underworld who possessed the riches of the earth.
+"Ptolemy" (Πτολεμαῖος) derives from Ptole- (war) but is phonetically and functionally identical to "Plouton-Maios" (The Rich One).

+**8.2 The 'Achaemenid' Empire is the Parthian Empire**

+In Persia, the "Achaemenid Empire" is a phantom, a Flavian-era literary creation designed to provide a grandiose, conquered enemy for "Alexander the Great", and push the "center" of ancient power further east, away from the Bosphoran core.
+There are no coins issued in the name of "Cyrus the Great", "Darius I", or "Xerxes".
+The entire empire, supposedly the largest in the world, allegedly functioned for centuries without a coinage system.
+The coins we attribute to them are misdated Greco-Bactrian and Parthian issues.
+Cyrus the Great is a mythological amalgamation of several Scythian warlords, including the historical Mithridates I of Parthia and earlier Saka kings like Megabyzus.
+There are no contemporary records of Cyrus.

+The "Achaemenid" Empire perfectly mirrors the Arsacid Parthian empire if you factor in "phantom time".

+Cyrus the Great (c.
+550 BC) = Mithridates I of Parthia (c.
+171 BC) - Founder of the Parthian Empire.
+Both were "Great Kings" who establish a vast Persian empire from a minor satrapy.

+Darius I (c.
+522 BC) = Mithridates II of Parthia (c.
+124 BC) - Consolidated the empire and organized it.
+Both are master administrators who create the classic "Persian" imperial structure.

+Xerxes I (c.
+486 BC) = Salamis	Orodes II of Parthia (c.
+57 BC) - His general Surena annihilates the Roman army at Carrhae.
+Both launch massive, failed invasions of "the West" (Greece/Rome).
+The "Persian Wars" are the Mithridatic Wars.

+Zoroastrianism was invented by the Sasanian Empire (3rd-7th C. AD).
+They needed a state religion to rival Christianity and legitimize their rule.
+They systematically compiled older Iranian oral traditions and created the Avesta as a "holy book".
+To give it antiquity, they back-dated Zoroaster to a mythical past (6000 BC).
+In doing so, they plagiarized the life story of a real person: Pythagoras (Both Pythagoras and the Zoroaster of legend are said to have traveled to Egypt and Babylon for wisdom.
+Both are masters of occult knowledge and ritual purity.
+Both believe in the transmigration of souls).

+**8.3 Fabricating 'Ancient' Egypt**

+In Egypt the "5000-year" history of Egypt is a Flavian-era fabrication to provide a deep, mystical past for the Serapis cult.

+The "Pharaohs" of the Old and Middle Kingdoms are fictional proto-avatars, backdated to create a lineage for the living god-kings like the Ptolemies and Caesars.

+The "Old Kingdom" is a fictional pre-history for the Serapis Cult.
+The Pyramids are not 2500 BC tombs.
+They were built in the 3rd-2nd Century BC.
+The Scythian Kurgan is the architectural and theological prototype for the Egyptian Pyramid.
+The reason carbon dating gives older dates for the mortar is because they used fossilized limestone as a key ingredient, a technology now lost, which throws the isotopic readings wildly out of sync.

+**8.4 The Church Fathers**

 Then the Church Fathers (4th-5th Centuries AD) and the Vatican played a role in the deception.
 They made up the "Council of Nicaea".
 It never happened.
 There is no contemporary records that exist of the Council of Nicaea (325 AD).
 The Council of Nicaea mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
 Constantine’s "conversion" was fabricated.
 He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
 His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
 The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
 The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
 Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
 Also, the Vatican's greatest forgery was the Donation of Constantine.
 The Vatican forged it in the 8th century to claim Rome.
 It was based on earlier forgeries by Eusebius (a Flavian propagandist).

 The Vatican had a motive for erasing the Eastern origins of Rome because of their conflicts with the Eastern Byzantine Church, which eventually fell to Islam.